310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 No one wants to catch a cold, so make sure to come back only after you're back in perfect shape, okay?

-Oh—Right, right.
+Oh— Right, right.
 We kept on trying to find Shinkai-senpai, but we’ve never managed to spot him.

-We can’t contact him, either—not even Anzu knows his phone number.
+We can’t contact him, either — not even Anzu knows his phone number.

 How’s he like?
 Would he join in on practice?